Download Free AutoCAD Hatch Patterns (.PAT) – 34+ Professional CAD Hatch Patterns by Category

 - Terrazzo_Speckle.pat Dense particle pattern.
 High load on large areas.

-Specialized & Annotation Patterns
+Specialized Glass & Annotation Patterns

 - Glass_Block_Grid.pat Heavy grid for glass block walls.
+Perfect for detailed architectural elevations and window schedules.

-- Cross_Hatch_Fine.pat Dense diagonal mesh for shading.
+- Cross_Hatch_Fine.pat Dense diagonal mesh for structural shading.

-- Plywood_End_Grain.pat Layered pattern for plywood sections.
+- Plywood_End_Grain.pat Layered structural pattern for detailed wood joinery sections.

 When NOT to Use Hatch Patterns